jth0024/one-config/README.md

 require('one-config').initialize();
 ```

 Create a `one.config.js` file in your project's root directory.
 You can optionally add a `server` property to store sensitive values.
-These values will be merged into the config on the server, but not in the browser.
+This property will not be available in the browser.

 ```javascript
 module.exports = {